 Malehlohonolo is a baker, small-business owner, mentor, and mother.
 Last week, she boarded an airplane for the first time in her life to travel over 18 hours to Washington D.C. to share her personal story at Paley Center’s TEDxWomen about the challenges she has encountered making her bakery a successful, profitable business.
 She shared her story of frustration, hope, collaboration and determination with hundreds in the live audience and thousands joining online from around the world.

 Mahlehlohonolo’s story centers on the realization that no matter how many hours she spent working, she could not be successful without fundamental business skills.
-In the midst of struggling with the business side of running her bakery, she was accepted in a workshop offered by The
+In the midst of struggling with the business side of running her bakery, she was accepted in a workshop offered by The Coca-Cola Company’s 5by20 initiative – an effort to enable the economic empowerment of 5 million women entrepreneurs across the company’s global value chain by 2020.

 The workshop taught her basic entrepreneurial lessons about book keeping, inventory management and employee management.
 Learning these skills resulted in a turning point for her business, enabling her to make a profit she is using to pay for her son’s schooling.